wilfredinni/pysheetComments/2019/April/poetry_vscode_p1/projects-poetry-vscode-p1.md

 > Updates:
+>
 > - 18-05-2019: [Installing Poetry](#Installing-Poetry).

 A Virtual Environment is an isolated Python installation designed to avoid filling our base one with libraries we might use for only one project.
 It also allows us to manage multiple versions of the same package in different projects.
 We could, for example, need Django 2.2 for one and 1.9 in other.

+Poetry on the other hand:

+> `poetry` is a tool to handle dependency installation as well as building and packaging of Python packages.
+It only needs one file to do all of that: the new, [standardized](https://www.python.org/dev/peps/pep-0518/) `pyproject.toml`.
+>
+> In other words, poetry uses `pyproject.toml` to replace `setup.py`, `requirements.txt`, `setup.cfg`, `MANIFEST.in` and the newly added `Pipfile`.

 In this series of articles, we'll use [Poetry](https://poetry.eustace.io/) to manage our dependencies, build a simple project and, with a single command, publish it on [PyPI](https://pypi.org/).